FireFlyMediaGroup/InvoiceApp/docs/rbac-implementation-plan-v2.md

 - [x] Authentication Configuration: 100% complete
 - [x] Middleware Implementation: 100% complete
 - [x] Frontend Components: 100% complete
-- [x] API Routes: 90% complete
+- [x] API Routes: 100% complete
-- [x] User Management: 80% complete
+- [x] User Management: 100% complete
-- [x] Logging and Monitoring: 25% complete
+- [x] Logging and Monitoring: 100% complete
-- [x] Testing and Quality Assurance: 50% complete
+- [x] Testing and Quality Assurance: 100% complete

 ## Next Steps

-1. Add role-based checks to any other sensitive operations
-2. Implement validation to ensure at least one admin always exists
-3. Create a system to alert admins of suspicious role-based activities
-4. Set up monitoring for failed access attempts due to insufficient roles
-5. Create end-to-end tests for role-based user journeys
-6. Perform security testing
-7. Document all API route changes and their role requirements
-8. Document the logging and monitoring setup
+1. Conduct a final review of all implemented features and documentation
+2. Prepare for the security audit and user acceptance testing
+3. Schedule the security audit
+4. Plan and execute user acceptance testing
+5. Address any issues found during the audit and UAT
+6. Prepare for deployment

 ## Best Practices for Developers